 A student who has been academically dismissed may apply for readmission only after a full academic year (three semesters).
-He then must submit the General Readmission requirements (as stated above), give evidence of potential for academic success, and receive approval from the Vice President of Academic Affairs.
+He then must submit the General Readmission requirements (as stated above), give evidence of potential for academic success, and receive approval from the Academic Dean.

 A student who has been dismissed for disciplinary reasons may apply for readmission after three semesters.
-He then must submit the General Readmission requirements (as stated above) and receive approval from the Vice President of Student Affairs.
+He then must submit the General Readmission requirements (as stated above) and receive approval from the Academic Dean.